tommy-gilligan/ab1024-ega/README.md

 ## TODO
 - Eliminate panics in driver.
 Replace unwrap with proper errors.
+- Document
+- Test

 - If possible, use a dedicated partition for image in inkscape_image example.
   This should allow faster reflashing when changes are made to the code.
-- Investigate alternatives to Rgb888 for embedded-graphics support.
-- Refactor src/lib.rs
 - Add partial updates (if the hardwrae supports it).
 Reverse engineer?
 This could make a buffer unnecessary.
-- Document
-- Test